Sharpe ratio

-The Sharpe ratio compares the return on a portfolio to the risk on a benchmark.
+This ratio compares the return on a portfolio to the risk on a benchmark.
 It is:

 d/σd where d = rp - rb

-rb is the return on a benchmark
+rb is the return on a benchmark,

-d is called the relative return and
+d is called the differential return, and,

-σd is the standard deviation of d.
+σd is the tracking error.

 A very simple case of this is where the benchmark is a risk free investment, in which case the Sharpe ratio is the excess return on the portfolio divided by the standard deviation of the return on the portfolio.